-Three youngsters from Mumbai and one from Pune are among a group of 11 transportation design students of the Istituto Europeo di Design in Italy who designed this concept car that was exhibited at the prestigious Geneva Motor Show this month
+3 youngsters from Mumbai, one from Pune are among 11 transportation design students of Italy's Istituto Europeo di Design who designed this concept car exhibited at the Geneva Motor Show

 Four students from India have acquired overnight fame after a futuristic car they designed as part of a team project earned rave reviews at an international motor expo in Switzerland.
 The master’s students, three of whom are from Mumbai and one is from Pune, study at an Italian design school and collaborated with a magazine from the country on the project.